The final mis-blink or mistaken assumption we can easily fall into during this time of change is called blaming or scapegoating.

-When a situation turns out differently from the way we expected and we blame someone for something they had only partial control over then we are mixing up the person, the event, and our feelings about the event: we are ‘scapegoating’ the individual.
+When a situation turns out differently from the way we wanted or expected and we blame someone for something they had only partial control over then we are mixing up the person, the event, and our feelings about the event: we are ‘scapegoating’ the individual.

 This complex mis-blink often contains a mix of all the others: